Skip to Main Content

 Program Code: PUBADM-MPA

-Through the Master of Public Administration program application, students interested in MPA-DC will complete two additional essay questions to elaborate on their interest in Washington.
+Students who intend to apply for MPA-DC will complete the same application as students applying for the MPA program.
+Application details are found on the Master of Public Administration program webpage.
+Students interested in MPA-DC will complete two additional essay questions included in the application to elaborate on their interest in Washington.

 There are no additional fees to participate in MPA-DC.